 Thinking of starting a second site?
 Here are the pros and cons.

-How to Start Your Own Blog in 8 Easy Steps
+How to Start Your Own Blog in 10 Easy Steps

 If you’re really only starting a blog for personal reasons, I suggest you head over to wordpress.com or blogspot.com and sign up for a free site.
 It’s really easy and you’ll be publishing your first post in no time.